 This is one of my favorite stones, because of its brilliant coloring and nice feel.

 Tiger’s eye comes in a wide range of colors – brownish, reddish, the common golden variety, and even in blueish shades (Hawk’s eye) in which the silica hasn’t completely replaced the blue asbestos.
 Tiger eye is often cut into a cabochon or sphere’s in order to show off the chatoyancy better.
-It is also cut and polished into striking pendants.
+It is also cut and polished into striking pendants and bracelets.
 In the case of the redder varieties, these are often obtained via heat treatment; so if you want genuine unaltered red tiger’s eye, make sure you buy red tiger’s eye only from reputable sources.

 Tiger’s eye is not a rare mineral, hence it is cheap, and mined from South Africa (mainly), Namibia, Brazil, China, and the USA.
 Tiger’s eye is probably the first crystal newcomers come into contact with, these days.
 You probably would have seen some people wearing a tiger’s eye bracelet by now.